umar-ashrfy/FileTranslator/README.md

 [![N|Solid](https://i.stack.imgur.com/VANXa.png)]()

 ### 3) Call code from Java Class
+- Copy Translate.java into your C drive(on windows) with sample-input.txt and sample-output.txt
-Change the SCRIPT URL and run it on your machine.
+- Change the SCRIPT URL in Translate.java
+- Change content of sample-input.txt (if you want)
+- Compile java code using "javac Translate.java" and Run it using "java Translate".

 License